Currently, there are no dedicated funds for zero emission vehicle (ZEV) programs other than electric vehicle infrastructure.

 Consultant studies: EV usage & charging infrastructure economics

-WYDOT has hired a consultant, HDR, Inc., to write the technical specifications for the NEVI RFP.
+WYDOT has hired a consultant, HDR Inc. to write the technical specifications for the NEVI Request for Proposal.
 HDR completed studies regarding EV charging station economic return on investment and EV use estimates.
 Although HDR used different methodologies to complete the studies, findings are similar to WYDOT's analyses regarding potential challenges the NEVI program's EV charging infrastructure may have in our state.

 EEI develops EV program database